marschall/threeten-jpa/README.md

 1. provide JSR-310 support for users on JPA 2.1
 1. provide support for additional JSR-310 data types not specified by JPA 2.2
+1. provide workarounds for driver bugs and missing driver features
+1. provide workarounds for JPA implementation bugs

 We take inspiration from the JDBC 4.2 and currently support the following conversions: